-International Regulation
+Other International Regulation

-In addition to regulations in the U.S., there are a variety of foreign regulations governing clinical studies and commercial sales and distribution of our future product candidates.
-Whether or not FDA approval is obtained for a product, approval of a product must be obtained by the comparable regulatory authorities of foreign countries before clinical studies or marketing of the product can commence in those countries.
-The approval process varies from country to country, and the time may be longer or shorter than that required for FDA approval.
+In addition to regulations in the U.S. and Australia, there are a variety of foreign regulations governing clinical studies and commercial sales and distribution of our future product candidates.
+Whether or not FDA or HREC approval is obtained for a product, approval of a product must be obtained by the comparable regulatory authorities of foreign countries before clinical studies or marketing of the product can commence in those countries.
+The approval process varies from country to country, and the time may be longer or shorter than that required for FDA or HREC approval.
 The requirements governing the conduct of clinical studies, product licensing, pricing and reimbursement vary greatly from country to country.
 In addition, certain regulatory authorities in select countries may require us to repeat previously conducted preclinical and/or clinical studies under specific criteria for approval in their respective country which may delay and/or greatly increase the cost of approval in certain markets targeted for approval by us.

-Under E.U. regulatory systems, marketing applications for pharmaceutical products must be submitted under a centralized procedure to the EMA.
+Under E.U. regulatory systems, marketing applications for pharmaceutical products are typically submitted under a centralized procedure to the EMA.
 The centralized procedure provides for the granting of a single marketing authorization that is valid for all E.U. member states.
 The EMA also has designations for Orphan Drugs, which, if applicable, can provide for faster review, lower fees and more access to advice during drug development.
 While the marketing authorization in the European Union is centralized, the system for clinical studies (application, review and requirements) is handled by each individual country.
 Approval to run a clinical study in one country does not guarantee approval in any other country.
-The pharmaceutical product in Canada is regulated by Health Canada.
+The pharmaceutical industry in Canada is regulated by Health Canada.
 A New Drug Submission ("NDS") is the equivalent of a U.S. NDA and must be filed to obtain approval to market a pharmaceutical product in Canada.
 Marketing regulations and reimbursement are subject to national and provincial laws.
 In Japan, applications for approval to manufacture and market new drugs must be approved by the Ministry of Health, Labor and Welfare.
-Nonclinical study conducted in Japanese laws.
+Nonclinical studies must meet the requirements of Japanese laws.
 Results from clinical studies conducted outside of Japan must be supplemented with at least a bridging clinical study conducted in Japanese patients.

-In addition to regulations in Europe, Canada, Japan and the U.S., there are a variety of foreign regulations governing clinical studies, commercial distribution and reimbursement of future product candidates which we may be subject to as we pursue regulatory approval and commercialization of Validive, camsirubicin, MNPR-101, or any future product candidates internationally.
+In addition to regulations in Europe, Canada, Japan, Australia and the U.S., there are a variety of foreign regulations governing clinical studies, commercial distribution and reimbursement of future product candidates which we may be subject to as we pursue regulatory approval of the MNPR-101 radiopharmaceutical program, camsirubicin, or any future product candidates internationally.